-If you're into a little vintage there's a self-draft dress bodice - VINTAGE Style Pattern Making - Self Draft (download).
-You can then add a circle skirt using my Circle and Direct Draft Skirts (Download) worksheet.
+If you’re into a little vintage there’s a self-draft dress bodice – VINTAGE Style Pattern Making – Self Draft (download).
+You can then add a circle skirt using the diagrams in this blog post.

 If you enjoy the self-draft experience there’s a dedicated worksheet SKIRT DRAFT and PENCIL SKIRT Pattern (download) for you to draft your own skirt block then turn it into a classic pencil skirt.